Michale Boganim: Life and career

-Boganim was born the 17 of July 1977 in Haifa to a Modern Orthodox Jewish family with ancestors from Ukraine on her mother's side.
-She grew up in France where her family had emigrated in 1984 following the 1982 Lebanon conflict She studied political science and anthropology at the Sorbonne in Paris under Jean Rouch and then completed a degree in sociology, philosophy, and history at the Hebrew University of Jerusalem.
+Boganim was born the 17 of July 1977 in Jewish family with ancestors from Ukraine on her mother's side.
+She grew up in France where her family had emigrated in 1984.
+She studied political science and anthropology at the Sorbonne in Paris under Jean Rouch.
 After graduating, she returned to Paris and worked as an assistant producer and director for several film companies.
 Boganim went on to study film techniques and directing, first at the Institut National Supérieur des Arts du Spectacle in Belgium for a brief period and then at the prestigious National Film and Television School in the UK, where she graduated in 2000.

+she is developing a new project six months, six days, which got best Pitch at Locarno film festival and was script doctored by Christopher Hampton.

 Dust and Mémoires incertaines (Dim Memories), two of her short documentary films made at the National Film School, would later form the basis for Odessa, Odessa, her first feature-length film.
 Mémoires incertaines was presented at the Directors' Fortnight of the 2002 Cannes Festival, where it won the Prix Gras-Savoye.
 Dust won the International Film Critics prize at the 2002 Krakow Film Festival and the Best Short Documentary award at the Leeds International Film Festival.
 Her feature-length documentary Odessa, Odessa was released in 2005 and shown at numerous film festivals including Sundance and the Berlin Film Festival where it was awarded the CICAE Prize.
 It follows the lives and reminiscences of elderly Russian Jews who remained behind in Odesa after World War II and those who took up a life as exiles in Ashdod, Israel and the Brighton Beach neighborhood of Brooklyn.

 Boganim's first feature-length fiction film, La Terre outragée (Land of Oblivion) was premiered at the Venice Film Festival in 2011. and Toronto film festival, Chicago film festival, Palm Spring, San Francisco, Tokyo etc. Starring Olga Kurylenko and Andrzej Chyra, it was filmed in Pripyat which had been rendered a ghost city by the Chernobyl disaster in 1986.
 The film was positively reviewed in the French press, including the Cahiers du Cinéma, won several awards, and was broadcast on European television.
 Boganim's first English-language film Lost in America is in pre-production as of 2018.
 The film is a coming-of-age drama set in Manhattan and the Hassidic community of Brooklyn's Borough Park.